mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Drawbacks

 - Fact is, the ability to hang onto a wall comes from the strange, viscous substance oozing out of your hands and feet.
 You are [Sticky-Fingered (Literally)].
-- You can get a finger hold on even the tiniest, most insignificant nooks and crannies of a wall, but you [Can’t Climb Perfectly Smooth Surfaces].
+- You can get a finger hold on even the tiniest, most insignificant nooks and crannies of a wall, but you [Can't Climb Perfectly Smooth Surfaces].

 ### Collateral Damage Effects

 **Gravity Manipulation:** Your wall-crawling ability actually comes from your ability to adjust the pull of gravity on yourself so that “down” is where you want it to be, at least for a few minutes.
-You can expand this gravity trick to cover an entire zone, pulling everyone and everything not nailed down into the wall you’re standing on.
-Anyone who hasn’t braced for impact must overcome a Fair (+2) obstacle using [[Athletics]]; otherwise, they land poorly and take a mild consequence.
+You can expand this gravity trick to cover an entire zone, pulling everyone and everything not nailed down into the wall you're standing on.
+Anyone who hasn't braced for impact must overcome a Fair (+2) obstacle using [[Athletics]]; otherwise, they land poorly and take a mild consequence.

 **Hold Fast:** You can bring any moving object, up to the size and speed of a train, to a complete halt, provided you can hold onto it with one hand and onto something reasonably solid, like the ground, with the other.
-Doing this doesn’t hurt you—your body is built to handle these forces—but it will probably damage whatever you’re trying to stop.
+Doing this doesn't hurt you—your body is built to handle these forces—but it will probably damage whatever you're trying to stop.

 Weather Control

-You can rain on anyone’s parade.
+You can rain on anyone's parade.

 **Basic Weather Control:** You can fill your zone with specific weather patterns by creating an advantage using [[Will]].
 The opposition is generally Fair (+2), but increases with especially difficult weather, such as tornadoes, or especially inclement weather, such as snow during high summer.
 These weather patterns fade away when you will them to, when you leave the zone, or otherwise at the end of the scene.